recyclable · reusable · rewarding · minneapolis

 real meals.

-no greenwashing, no overpromising. order by thursday — meals are ready for sunday pickup or local delivery across the twin cities.
+no green stickers, no overpromising. order by thursday and your meals arrive by sunday delivery across the twin cities.

 see this week's menu